omermindivanli/omermindivanli.com/README.md

 # Hi Everyone!

-This is a React-Redux Boilerplate that use the techs on the following below.
+This is my personal webpage (http://omermindivanli.com) that use the techs on the following below.
 I have learnt lots of things about React and Redux development from open source community.
 I aimed to create a boilerplate that we can develop it together, which uses modern libraries with latest versions.

-It is also a kind of configured create-react-app.

 1. Eslint / Airbnb
 2. Stylelint / Airbnb